techidaily/site-youtube-tips/source/_posts/xpedite-channel-growth-surpass-the-10k-view-threshold-now-in-2024.md

 Leave a comment to let me know what you think.
 Jayaprakash, one of our members here, also started an active forum thread on this issue so make sure to join that discussion too!

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Touch Up YouTube Videos with Effects in Filmora

 You can check our tips and tricks about how to get more views, and here is one thing that need to remember that content is the king.
 To polish your video content, you can use some [YouTube video editing software](https://tools.techidaily.com/wondershare/filmora/download/) to remove unwanted clips, add texts and titles, apply filters, create attractive channel arts such as banner and thumbnail.
 Here, I recommend [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/).